gavinlaking/guidelines/javascript.md

 Strings should be kept as brief as possible and should line wrap after 80 characters.
 Where possible use translations provided through `I18n` instead of hard-coding text as a string to allow globalisation.

 We prefer the use of single quotes `'` over double quotes `"` around strings unless there is good reason.
+For example, if the string contains single quotes it would be ok to use double quotes `"` to avoid having to escape the quotes inside the string.

 Never use `eval()` on a string, as it opens too many vulnerabilities.
 This includes eval's cousins who will remain nameless, if you're passing a string representation of a function into another function, stop look and listen.